Bomovo

 Bomovo (Бомово, Bohmovë) is an abandoned village in the municipality of Debar, North Macedonia.

 Demographics

+Bomovo (Bohmago) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
+The settlement had 1 household and the anthroponymy attested was Slavic in character (e.g., Nenko Pavlović).

+Bomovo (Bohmovo) is again recorded in the Ottoman defter of 1583 as a village in the vilayet of Upper Dibra.
+The settlement had a total of 13 households with the anthroponymy attested being of a mixed Albanian-Slavic and generally Christian character with a predominance of Slavic names as well as instances of Slavicisation (e.g., Gjurgj Gjergji).
+The village had 1 Muslim household.

 The 1971 Yugoslav census was the last to record any people as residing in the village which contained 166 inhabitants, of which 164 were Albanians and 2 others.
 According to the 2002 census, the village had 0 inhabitants.